adamkulig/my-grid-react/README.md

-My fifth project with React.js
+My sixth project with React.js

 It's a project of my own grid, similar to Bootstrap grid.
 - it contains three react components: Container, Row and Col